Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 Here’s an example:

-Bachelor Degree in Nursing (BSN), University of Washington
+Bachelor's Degree in Nursing (BSN), University of Washington

 If you possess other degrees not related to nursing, it is not necessary to include those on your nursing resume.
-Some second career nurses like to list this information, especially if there has been an interesting career pivot or one that brings a lot of value to your role as a nurse.
-Remember, you are telling your personal, unique story and you get to decide what to include.
+Some second-career nurses like to list this information, especially if there has been an interesting career pivot or one that brings a lot of value to your role as a nurse.
+Remember, you are telling your personal, unique story, and you get to decide what to include.

 Though this section is not required, we encourage including awards and accomplishments that are relevant to the nursing profession.
-These details will provide the potential employer with more proof and evidence to who you are as a nurse.
+These details will provide the potential employer with more proof and evidence of who you are as a nurse.

 In this section, you can include:

-- Professional memberships and affiliations relating to nursing and/or healthcare.
+- Professional memberships and affiliations relating to nursing and/or healthcare

-- Volunteer work, if it relates to nursing.
+- Volunteer work, if it relates to nursing

 We suggest the following format: Title, organization, year